Superchig/rolf/README.md

 - [x] Use the kitty protocol (and possibly other terminal image protocols) directly for image previews
 - [ ] Make the file manager way faster
+- [ ] Ignore obsolete image preview tasks rather than wait for them to end